 Tourism is a huge industry on Cyprus.
-It offers an average of 340 days of sunshine a year, beautiful beaches and archaeological sites, all of which attract around 2 million tourists each year.
+The island has an average of 340 days of sunshine a year, beautiful beaches and impressive archaeological sites, all of which attract around 2 million tourists each year.

 Between May and October, you can swim and sunbathe on one of Cyprus’ gay beaches.